benbaptist/minecraft-wrapper/README.md

 #Installation#
 Wrapper.py doesn't require any special modules for most of the basic features to work, but web mode and proxy mode require `requests` and `pycrypto`, and `pkg_resources`.
+Some systems may also need `readline` (which is usually standard).

 You will also need "tar" installed if you need backups.
 Most Linux distros have this pre-installed, but you may need to install it manually on Windows: http://gnuwin32.sourceforge.net/packages/gtar.htm